collective-soundworks/soundworks/README.md

 - The clients gos through a `checkin` process with the server while a `loader` loads the audio file to play,
 - Finally, the user enters the `performance`, in which the smartphone plays the loaded audio file.

-First of all, let's load the library and initialize our WebSockets namespace (currently, with `socket.io`).
+First of all, let’s load the library and initialize our WebSockets namespace (currently, with `socket.io`).

 ```javascript
 // Loading the libraries